New Moon on

 True anomaly ∠123.9°

-The true anomaly is ∠123.9°.
-At the beginning of the next synodic month the true anomaly is going to be ∠155.3°.
+The true anomaly of the Moon orbit is ∠123.9° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠155.3°.

-11 days after point of perigee on 2 January 2002 at 07:13 in ♌ Leo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next apogee on 18 January 2002 at 08:50 in ♓ Pisces.
+11 days since point of perigee on 2 January 2002 at 07:13 in ♌ Leo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next apogee on 18 January 2002 at 08:50 in ♓ Pisces.

 Distance to Moon 396 205 km